We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Abide by All Requisite Zoning and Building Code Requirements

-Where you live determines if you can locate your tiny home community near services, or if you’ll have to search outside your comfort zone.
+Where you live determines if you can start your tiny house community near services, or if you’ll have to search outside your comfort zone.
 Wherever you establish your base, you’ll need to abide by building and zoning codes.
 Make sure that you understand the difference between the two:

 - Building codes: These tell you how to construct your home.
 Here’s where you run into size restrictions.
 They may mandate that bathrooms take up 70 square feet, for example, which could significantly alter your design — if you can use it.